-ISPRS Honorary Member

-An individual is elected as an ISPRS Honorary Member in recognition of distinguished services to ISPRS and its aims.
-Candidates are nominated by a seven-member committee, chaired by the most recent Honorary Member and including three honorary members, three members from the three previous Councils plus one current Council member.
-Honorary Members are elected by the Congress during a Plenary Session.
+ISPRS Honorary Member An individual is elected as an ISPRS Honorary Member in recognition of distinguished services to the ISPRS and its aims.
+Honorary Members shall be nominated by a committee composed of members from the current and three previous Councils, and elected by the Congress.
 There may not be more than ten living Honorary Members of the Society at any given time.
-The committee has nominated Chen Jun for election as an Honorary Member of ISPRS in 2020.
+The Committee has nominated Chen Jun for election as Honorary Members of ISPRS in 2020.

 Chen Jun had first contacts with ISPRS as early as 1982, when he participated in the Technical Commission VII Symposium in Toulouse, France, where he spent time as a young scientist with IGN and CNES.
 Later Chen Jun was elected president of Technical Commission II, entitled "Systems for Data Processing, Analysis and Representation" at the time, and was responsible for the Symposium in Xian in 2002.

-During the 2004 Congress in Istanbul China was elected to host the XXI Congress, and Chen Jun became Congress Director, organising a very successful ISPRS Congress in Beijing in 2008 and has since served on ISPRS Council, as Secretary General from 2008 -2012, leading the society as president from 2012 -2016, a period which included the reorganization of the ISPRS Technical Commissions, in which he had a major share; and as Past President since 2016.
+During the 2004 Congress in Istanbul China was elected to host the XXI Congress, and Chen Jun became Congress Director, organising a very successful ISPRS Congress in Beijing in 2008 and has since served on ISPRS Council, as Secretary General from 2008 - 2012, leading the society as president from 2012 - 2016, a period which included the reorganization of the ISPRS Technical Commissions, in which he had a major share; and as Past President since 2016.
 He initiated the ISPRS research agenda which was published in the ISPRS Journal of Photogrammetry and Remote Sensing in 2016; initiated financial support for authors of open access papers who cannot afford the related Author Processing Charges; has represented ISPRS at the level of international geospatial societies such as those grouped in the Joint Board of Geospatial Societies (JBGIS) - now renamed to UN GGIM Geospatial Societies; has represented ISPRS at numerous UN and GEO meetings, e.g. the yearly UN GGIM meetings in New York and the various GEO plenaries around the world; has represented ISPRS in the International Science Council (ISC) and has made sure ISPRS keeps its reputation of a respectable scientific society.
 With his charming and diplomatic personality and his dedication to the aims and the activities of the society, Chen Jun truly deserves to be elected an ISPRS Honorary Member.

-ISPRS Fellowships

-An ISPRS Fellow is elected by the Society in recognition of sustained, excellent service to the ISPRS and its aims.
-The following persons have been nominated to receive the ISPRS Fellowship 2020.
+ISPRS Fellowships An ISPRS Fellow is elected by the Society in recognition of sustained, excellent service to the ISPRS and its aims.
+Five persons have been nominated to receive the ISPRS 2020 Fellowship, and an additional two persons to receive the 2022 Fellowship.